Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Results

 In the full sample, Black applicants face statistically significant callback gaps relative to White men of 2.1 percentage points for Black men and 1.4 percentage points for Black women.
-Given a baseline callback rate of approximately 16 percent for White men, the Black male gap implies a 13 percent reduction in callback probability.
+Relative to a White-male baseline callback rate of approximately 15 percent, the Black male gap represents a 13 percent proportional reduction in callback probability (Appendix Table \ref{table:occgroup-poisson}).
 Discrimination varies substantially across major occupation groups.
-In management occupations (column 2), four of five non-reference groups face significant callback gaps ranging from 3.3 to 5.1 percentage points.
-The Black male gap in management (5.1 percentage points, a 43 percent reduction relative to the management callback rate of 12 percent) is roughly three times as large as in office and administrative roles (1.7 percentage points).\footnote{Because White-male callback rates vary across task groupings, percentage-point gaps are not directly comparable across environments with different base rates.
-The routine-cognitive split exhibits the largest base-rate asymmetry (0.222 versus 0.076 for White men).
-The discretion median split that drives the credential attenuation analysis in Section \ref{section:credentials} has identical White-male callback rates in both halves (0.149 versus 0.149), so the credential results are unaffected by base-rate scaling.} Outside management, estimated gaps are smaller and less pervasive, with significant estimates limited to a subset of demographic groups in each category.
-A joint $F$-test on the interaction terms $\left(D_{i} \times G_{o(j)}\right)$ rejects equality across groups at the 1 percent level.\footnote{Online Appendix Table O2 replaces job-ad fixed effects with firm fixed effects.
-The baseline discrimination estimates are largely unchanged.} Hispanic women exhibit no statistically significant gap in any specification, a pattern consistent with a near-zero group-specific noise differential that persists across all subsequent analyses.\footnote{One possible explanation is that the names used to signal Hispanic female identity are perceived as less distinctively minority than Black names or Hispanic male names, attenuating attention-based discrimination.}
+In management occupations (column 2), four of the five non-reference groups face significant callback gaps ranging from 3.3 to 5.1 percentage points.
+The Black male gap in management (5.1 percentage points, or 28 percent relative to White men) is roughly three times as large as the corresponding gap for office and administrative support roles (1.7 percentage points).\footnote{Because White-male callback rates vary across task groupings, percentage-point gaps are not directly comparable across environments with different baseline callback rates.
+The routine-cognitive split has a pronounced base-rate asymmetry (0.222 versus 0.076 for White men).
+The discretion median split that drives the credential attenuation analysis in Section \ref{section:credentials} has identical White-male callback rates in both halves (0.149 versus 0.149), so the credential results are unaffected by base-rate scaling.
+Appendix Table \ref{table:wm-baserates} reports White-male callback rates for each grouping.} Outside management, estimated gaps are smaller and less pervasive, with statistically significant estimates confined to a subset of demographic groups in each category.
+A joint $F$-test on the interaction terms $\left(D_{i} \times G_{o(j)}\right)$ rejects the null of equal callback gaps across occupation groups at the 1 percent level.\footnote{Online Appendix Table O2 replaces job-ad fixed effects with firm fixed effects.
+The baseline discrimination estimates are largely unchanged.} The concentration in management is evident in proportional as well as percentage-point terms.
+In a Poisson specification, in which each gap is expressed as a callback ratio, callback ratios among the four groups with significant management gaps range from 0.72 for Black men to 0.82 for White women.
+A joint test rejects equality of proportional callback gaps across occupation groups at the 5 percent level (Appendix Table \ref{table:occgroup-poisson}).